-- In 2014, the total fertility rate (TFR) in the UK was 1.82 children per woman.
-Northern Ireland had the highest TFR with 1.97 children per woman, the TFRs in England and Wales were 1.83 and 1.78 respectively, while Scotland had the lowest with 1.62 children per woman.
+Northern Ireland had the highest TFR of all UK countries in 2015, with 1.96 children per woman, in England and Wales the TFRs were 1.82 and 1.77 respectively; Scotland had the lowest TFR with 1.56 children per woman.

-- West Midlands and the East had the highest TFRs among the regions of England in 2014 with 1.92 children per woman while London had the lowest TFR with 1.71 children per woman.
+The East was the region of England with the highest TFR in 2015 with 1.92 children per woman, while the North East had the lowest with 1.71 children per woman.

-- Among the local authorities in England in 2014, Peterborough unitary authority had the highest TFR with 2.34 children per woman while City of London had the lowest with 0.96 children per woman.
+Among the local authorities in England in 2015, Barking and Dagenham had the highest TFR with 2.42 children per woman while City of London had the lowest with 1.00 children per woman.

-- Among the local authorities in Wales in 2014, Denbighshire had the highest TFR with 2.25 children per woman while Ceredigion had the lowest with 1.64 children per woman.
+Among the local authorities in Wales in 2015, Denbighshire had the highest TFR with 2.16 children per woman while Cardiff had the lowest with 1.64 children per woman.